jariarkko/arch-model-t/guidelines.md

 have a harder time misbehaving.
 Similarly, not defining new long-term identifiers, and not exposing existing ones, help in minimising risk.

-1. Minimize passing of control functions to others.
-Any passing of control functions to other parties should be minimized to guard against the potential misuse of those control functions.
-This applies to both technical (e.g., nodes that assign resources) and process control functions (e.g., the ability to allocate number or develop extensions).
-Control functions of all kinds can become a matter of contention and power struggle, even in cases where their actual function is minimal, as we saw with the IANA transition debates.

-1. Where possible, avoid centralized resources.
-While centralized components, resources, and functions are often simpler, there can be grave issues associated with them, for example meta-data leakage.
+1. Consider avoiding centralized resources.
+While centralized components, resources, and functions are often simplest deployment models, there can be issues associated with them, for example meta-data leakage.
+  Consider also how you depend on infrastructure, such as DNS or BGP, and analyse potential outcomes in the event that the relevant infrastructure has been compromised (see, e.g.,  {{DeepDive}}).
+Similarly, minimize passing
+   of control functions to others.
 Designers should balance the benefits of centralized resources or control points against the threats arising.
 If it is not possible to avoid, find a way to allow the centralized resources to be selectable, depending on context and user settings.
+As {{RFC3935}} says: " We embrace technical concepts such as decentralized control, edge-user empowerment and sharing of resources, because those concepts resonate with the core values of the IETF community."

-1. Treat parties with which your protocol endpoints interact with suspicion, even if the communications are encrypted.
+1. Consider treating parties with which your protocol endpoints interact with suspicion, even if the communications are encrypted.
 Other endpoints may misuse any information or control opportunity in the communication.
 Similarly, even endpoints within your own system need to be treated with suspicion, as some may become compromised.
+   For instance, consider performing end-to-end protection via other
+   parties: Information passed via another party who does not intrinsically need the information to perform its function should be protected end-to-end to its intended recipient.
+This holds equally for sending TCP/IP packets, TLS connections, or application-layer interactions.
+As {{RFC8546}} notes, it is a useful design rule to avoid "accidental invariance" (the deployment of on-path devices that over-time start to make assumptions about protocols).
+However, it is also a necessary security design rule to avoid "accidental disclosure" where information originally thought to be benign and untapped over-time becomes a significant information leak.
+This guideline can also be applied for different aspects of security, e.g., confidentiality and integrity protection, depending on what the specific need for information is in the other parties.
+Of course, depending on the situation end-to-end protection may have key management implications; this may not be possible in all situations.

-1. Consider abuse-cases.
+4. Consider abuse-cases.
 Protocol developers are typically most interested in a few specific use-cases for which they need solutions.
 Expanding the threat model to consider adversarial behaviours {{AbuseCases}} calls for significant attention to be paid to potential abuses of whatever new or re-purposed technology is being considered.

-1. Consider recovery from compromse or attack during protocol design - all widely used protocols will at some time be subject to successful attack, whether that is due to deployment or implementation error, or, less commonly, due to protocol design flaws.
+1. Consider recovery from compromise or attack during protocol design - all widely used protocols will at some time be subject to successful attack, whether that is due to deployment or implementation error, or, less commonly, due to protocol design flaws.
 For example, recent work on multiparty messaging